TritonDataCenter/mod_usdt/README.md

 ------------

 First, build the Apache module.
 You'll need a C compiler and the Apache headers available in some standard location.
+If you want to build 64-bit, first uncomment the appropriate line in the Makefile first.
 Then run:

     # make